-I realized that it wasn’t the amount of work that scares me, but it’s these factors instead:
+When I was redesigning my portfolio, I realized that it wasn’t the amount of work that scared me, but these hidden factors:

 - Making my portfolio eye-catching

 - Redesigning my personal website